Festival Foods: Charitable giving

-Sponsor of the annual fireworks show in 18 Wisconsin cities, the company also hosts the Turkey Trot, a 2 and 5-mile walk/run that takes place on Thanksgiving in ten communities in Wisconsin.
+Sponsor of the annual fireworks show in 18 Wisconsin cities, the company also hosts the Turkey Trot, a 2 and 5 mi walk/run that takes place on Thanksgiving in ten communities in Wisconsin.
 Proceeds from the event go to the YMCA and the Boys and Girls Clubs of America.

 Festival Foods also sponsors the Green Bay Marathon, Lifest, and Grocers on the Green Golf Outing.
 In 2021, it partnered with Hormel Foods to donate 7,000 lbs of ham to help feed homeless people in Milwaukee.